mrtolino/workout-tracker/README.md

-officialworkoutapp folder contains the front-end web application, written in React and Redux.
+officialworkoutapp folder contains the front-end web application, written in React, Apollo and Foundation.

-workoutappserver folder contains the server-side application, written in NodeJS and Sequelize (for a Postgres data store).
+workoutappserver folder contains the server-side application, written in NodeJS, GraphQL and Sequelize (for a Postgres data store).